patrici0/ecs-code-on-aws/01-EnvironmentSetup/README.md

 For this workshop, we are going to use a VPC with public and private subnets.
 All Fargate tasks should run on private subnets.
 All Load Balancers should run on public subnets.

-> NOTE: If you are running this workshop on a large group of people, you can optionally create just one VPC for the entire workshop, instead of one VPC per workshop participant.
+> NOTE: If you are running this workshop for a large group of people, you can optionally create just one VPC for the entire workshop, instead of one VPC per workshop participant.
 This is just to prevent you hitting some VPC limits for your AWS account, like number of VPCs per region and number of Elastic IPs per region.

 ![VPC structure](/01-EnvironmentSetup/images/containers-on-aws-workshop-vpc.png)